trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 db.remove("VC_ID")
 ```

-## KMS
+## Local KMS
-This package contains a KMS implementation that uses Google's Tink crypto library.
+This package contains a local KMS implementation that uses Google's Tink crypto library.
 Private keys may intermittently reside in local memory with this implementation so
 keep this consideration in mind when deciding whether to use this or not.
-The key store can be injected in by the caller.
-If the store argument in the constructor is left null/nil,
-then an in-memory key store will be used.
+The caller must inject a key store for the KMS to use.
+This package includes an in-memory key store implementation
+that can be used, but you will likely want to inject in your own implementation at some point so your keys are
+persisted.

 ### Examples